 · Up to $17,000 for materials and implementation of a mural and additional spaces to be identified in conjunction with residents

 The artist(s) will be expected to commit fully in spirit and practice to the intent and framework of the residency.
 There is no guarantee that this process will not involve challenges, conflicts, or failures and it is the responsibility of the artist to work in good faith with all parties to attempt to fulfill the commitments to the community and partners in Park East.
 It is expected the artist will work in a way that is respectful to partners and the community as a whole.

 The artist will need to spend the amount of time necessary to build the relationships and authentically complete the scope of work.

-The completed application must be received by midnight on August 13, 2018 in order to be considered.
-The completed application should be submitted to ArtsNow at Nicole@ArtsNow.org.
-Questions should be directed to Nicole@ArtsNow.org.
+The completed application must be received by 11:59pm on December 3, 2018 in order to be considered.
+The completed application should be submitted to ArtsNow at intern@ArtsNow.org.
+Questions/concerns should be directed to Nicole@ArtsNow.org.

 The completed application must include: